Wepstern/django_portfolio/docs/README.md

 # Export / Import Database
 You can easily import / export data on the administrator site with the help of [Django import / export](https://django-import-export.readthedocs.io/en/latest/) application and library that is added to my project.

 Another way to create and restore a backup is to use Django [fixtures](https://docs.djangoproject.com/en/4.0/howto/initial-data/).
 Currently all applications use the default location of fixutre, which in this case is the fixtures folder in the application folder.
-It is important to note that data uploading is not automatic from these folder.
+It is important to note that data uploading is not automatic from these folders.

 Dump all data for backup:
 ```bash